A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Related Works

 \section{Related Works}

-The existing parallelism strategies of trajectory-based metaheuristics fall in the following two categories. \begin{itemize} \item \textbf{Low-level parallelism} or \textbf{acceleration strategy}~\cite{garcia1994parallel,porto1996parallel}.
+The existing parallelism strategies of trajectory-based metaheuristics fall into the following two categories. \begin{itemize} \item \emph{Low-level parallelism} or \emph{acceleration strategy}.
 This strategy aims at speeding up a sequential metaheuristic.
 It does not change the behavior of the original sequential metaheuristic.
 The implementations of this strategy usually use the master-slave topology.
-The master controls the main procedure, dispatching works to the slaves.
-The works can be evaluating moves, or evaluating partial solutions.
-After collecting and integrating the results returned by the slaves, the master proceeds the subsequent procedure. \item \textbf{High-level parallelism} or \textbf{multiple search strategy}~\cite{le2005cooperative,luque2010new,talbi2006cosearch}.
+The master controls the main procedure, dispatching tasks to the slaves.
+The tasks can be evaluating moves, or evaluating partial solutions.
+After collecting and integrating the results returned by the slaves, the master proceeds to the subsequent procedure. \item \emph{High-level parallelism} or \emph{multiple search strategy}.
 In this strategy, multiple search processes are executed simultaneously.
 Each process makes a unique trajectory in the search space.
-The heuristic methods and initial solutions of the search processes can be same or different.
-They may run independently and communicate at the end to identify the best overall solution, or they may try to enhance the global search efficiency by exchanging information during the search.
-In the latter case, the behavior of the parallel metaheuristic is different from the corresponding sequential one. \end{itemize} Researchers in this field put more attention on the high-level parallelism strategy.
-A number of high-level parallel trajectory-based metaheuristics have been proposed for various problems.
-To design a high-level parallel trajectory-based metaheuristic, three issues must be addressed: (i) What is the information exchanged among different processes? (ii) How the processes exchange the information? (iii) How the processes utilize the received information?
-Based on the three issues, Table~\ref{tbl:cmprsn_rslt} summarizes the related works on parallel trajectory-based metaheuristics.
+The heuristic methods and initial solutions of the search processes can be the same or different.
+They may run independently and communicate at the end to identify the best overall solution, or they may exchange useful information during the search. \end{itemize} A number of high-level parallel trajectory-based metaheuristics have been proposed for various problems.
+Table~\ref{tbl:liter_review} summarizes the related works on parallel trajectory-based metaheuristics.